Oriental Hero: Reception

 Like its predecessor, Oriental Hero received mixed, mostly negative, reviews.
 A writer for the Airdrie & Coatbridge Advertiser called it a guilty pleasure—"a budget game which I know I shouldn't have enjoyed, but I did"—that provided "a few hours worth of fun".
 The writer praised the pixel art of the character sprites and felt the fighting mechanics worked "reasonably well" but called the command of movement "somewhat limited, and the side-scrolling "leav[ing] a bit to be desired".
 Despite the game's steep difficulty curve, the writer called the challenge addictive—"a couple of hours whisked by before I knew it"—with the challenge waning after a short while.
 Tony Dillon of Sinclair User meanwhile gave it four stars out of ten, writing that the game "is all so fast ... winning starts becoming a matter of luck".

 Your Sinclair's Rick Robson deemed the game lacking imagination and found it had nothing to offer for advanced players of kung-fu games but praised the graphics and sound and surmised that it would do well in sales.
 Nick Roberts, Ben Stone, and Paul Sumner, in a collective review for Crash, gave the game an average score of 30%.
-Stone wrote: "Oriental Hero is so incredibly bad it's almost worth a look ... rubbish gameplay, poor graphics and no lasting appeal."
-Like Robson, Roberts praised the graphics and sound but called the gameplay frustrating to the point of tears: "Wherever, whatever you do, you get killed before realising it.
-The terribly hard gameplay is a real shame, because otherwise Oriental Hero would be very addictive as kick-'em-ups go."
+They criticized the game for its "rubbish" gameplay, "poor" graphics and not having lasting appeal.
+Like Robson, Roberts praised the graphics and sound but called the gameplay frustrating.
 Sumner called the game "totally unplayable; the graphics are very badly animated, with uninvolving backgrounds.
 Firebird should know better".
 The Portuguese newspaper A Capital called Oriental Hero a game to avoid and a black mark on the generally well-regarded catalog of Firebird, the game as a whole "add[ing] nothing to what is already known" and appearing glitchy, especially in the "bad animation" of the sprites.